What additional safety measures/ precautions has Bow Mar Junior Sailing instilled since 2020?

 Bow Mar Jr. Sailing has invested heavily in the safety and instruction of our instructors, lifeguards, and Junior Sailors.

 Who can check out a sailboat outside of camp times?

-Instructors, Instructors in Training, and Advanced camp sailors who earn their Advanced Solo License may check out a sailboat when camp is not in session, only when a lifeguard is on duty.
+Jr. Sailors who earn their Solo License may check out a sailboat when camp is not in session, only when a lifeguard is on duty.
 The beach manager has a list of which Jr. Sailors have earned the privilege to check out boats.
-A Jr. Sailor can also present their current yellow Advanced Solo License to the lifeguards to check out sailboats.

 Who can race?

-Due to the limited number of sailboats, the large number of talented sailors, and the recommendation of the instructors along with the Commodore, races and regattas are ONLY open for the Advanced and Intermediate Sailors who earned their Intermediate Skills Card.
-Racers must be enrolled or participated in an Intermediate or Advanced camp.
-Instructors and Instructors in Training are also welcome to race.
+Due to the limited number of sailboats, the large number of talented sailors, and the recommendation of the instructors along with the Commodore, races and regattas are ONLY open for the sailors who earned their Solo License.

 What if my child's goal is not to race?